sadanandv/CS5701-Foundations-for-Data-Engineering/README.md

 The following are the Questions presented at every session:

 0. Plot the following functions using Python:
-    a.
+    i.
 Plot the function f(x) = x 2 + 2x + 5 in the range −5 ≤ x ≤ 5.
-    b.
+    ii.
 Plot the Sigmoid Activation Function and its derivative.
     c.
 Plot the function g(x) = sin(x) in the range −2π ≤ x ≤ 2π.
     d.
 Plot the function h1(x) = e −x in the range −5 ≤ x ≤ 5.
     e.
 Plot the function h2(x) = e −|x| in the range −5 ≤ x ≤ 5